cwrc/CWRC-WriterBase/README.md

 * `config.schemas`: Object.
 A map of schema objects that can be used in the CWRC-Writer.
 Each entry should contain the following:
   * `name`: String.
 The schema title.
   * `url`: String.
 An URL that links to the schema (RELAX NG) file.
+  * `altUrl`: String.
+An alternative URL that links to the schema file.
+This can be used in the rare case that you want to match against a particular schema URL, but load the schema from another location (e.g. to avoid CORS errors).
   * `cssUrl`: String.
 An URL that links to the CSS associated with this schema.
   * `schemaMappingsId`: String.
 The directory name in the [schema directory](src/js/schema) from which to load mapping and dialogs files for the schema.
   * `entityTemplates`: Object.
 Lists URLs for use by citation and note entity dialogs.